Ole Miss vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Ole Miss and its opponents have combined to put up more than 64.5 points in three of nine games this season.
+- Ole Miss has combined with its opponents to score more than 64.5 points in three of nine games this season.

-- Vanderbilt's games have gone over 64.5 points in only one opportunity this season.
+- Vanderbilt has combined with its opponents to score more than 64.5 points in one game this season.

-- Saturday's total is 12.5 points higher than the combined 52 PPG average of the two teams.
+- The Rebels and their opponents have scored an average of 71.6 points per game in 2021, 7.1 more than Saturday's total.

-- The 61.6 combined points per game that these two squads have allowed this season are 2.9 fewer than the 64.5 total in this contest.
+- The 64.5 over/under in this game is 10.7 points above the 53.8 average total in Commodores games this season.

 Ole Miss Stats and Trends

-- This season, the Rebels won ATS in their only game as a favorite of 36.5 points or more.
+- The Rebels covered the spread in their only game when favored by 36.5 points or more.

-- Ole Miss' games this year have hit the over on three of nine set point totals (33.3%).

-- When Ole Miss records more than 35.4 points, it is 2-1 against the spread and 4-0 overall.
+- Ole Miss is 2-1 against the spread and 4-0 overall in games when it scores more than 35.4 points.

-- In games that Ole Miss amasses more than 458.6 yards, the team is 6-2 against the spread and 8-1 overall.
+- Ole Miss is 6-2 against the spread and 8-1 overall when the team churns out over 458.6 yards.

-- The Rebels have seven giveaways this season, while the Commodores have 14 takeaways .
+- This year, the Rebels have seven turnovers, seven fewer than the Commodores have takeaways (14).

 - Find the latest spread and moneyline odds for Ole Miss at SISportsbook.